StackVista/stackstate-docs/stackpacks/integrations/new_azure.md

 - PowerShell version >= 5.0 or Bash.
 - The [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 - A Resource Group where the StackState resources can be deployed.
-We recommend that you create a new resource group for StackState.
+We recommend that you create a separate resource group for all the resources related to StackState.
-- An Azure Service Principal (SPN) for the StackState Azure Agent.
+- An Azure Service Principal (SPN) for the StackState Azure Agent with the following permissions:
+    - `Contributor` role for the StackPack Resource Group to deploy and delete resources.
+    - `Reader` role for each of the subscriptions the StackPack instance will monitor.

 ### Install StackPack